Meet our Instructors

-A lifelong resident of Carl Junction, Kim is excited to join the BPAC staff as the front office manager.
+A lifelong resident of Carl Junction, Kim is excited to be a part of the BPAC staff as the front office manager.
 Kim’s daughter, Emily, has had the pleasure of dancing with Miss Heather since the age of eight.
 Kim is also the proud mother of Luke, and wife of Gil.

 Hip Hop, Pre-K Ballet & Tumbling, Classical Ballet & Tap

-My name is Ashlie Reed, and I am the wife of Seth Reed.
-We are from Baxter Springs, KS.
-I took dance from Sensations Performing Arts in Neosho, MO and was a part of MSSU dance team.
-I was a cheerleader at Neosho High as well as a competitive cheerleader at Tumble Town Midwest now located in Goodman, MO.
-I taught at Adrenaline Rush Tumbling in Baxter Springs, KS.
-Currently I have been employed at Briley Performing Arts Company since August 2013.
+Ashlie Reed, wife of Seth Reed, is from Baxter Springs, KS.
+She took dance from Sensations Performing Arts in Neosho, MO and was a part of the MSSU dance team.
+She was a cheerleader at Neosho High as well as a competitive cheerleader at Tumble Town Midwest, now located in Goodman, MO.
+She taught at Adrenaline Rush Tumbling in Baxter Springs, KS.
+She has been a dance and tumbling instructor at Briley Performing Arts Company since August 2013.

 Pre-K Ballet & Tumbling, Classical Ballet & Tap

-A native of Joplin, MO since 1992 Charity, has been an active member of Midwest Regional Ballet, Joplin Little Theater, Stained Glass Theater, American Opera Studio and Pittsburg Community Theater for many years.
+A native of Joplin, MO since 1992, Charity has been an active member of Midwest Regional Ballet, Joplin Little Theater, Stained Glass Theater, American Opera Studio, and Pittsburg Community Theater for many years.
 Charity started taking dance lessons at the age of three until the age of seventeen where she started out with the basics, ballet and tap, which grew into a love for modern and contemporary.
-At the age of ten she started at Midwest Regional Ballet where she joined the Jr. Company then the Sr. Company where she participated in numerous competitions such as Dance Olympus, TOPS and Star Talent which took her to perform in places like New York City, Las Vegas, Branson and Wichita.
-Throughout her time at Midwest Regional Ballet she also performed in various ballets.
-Snow White, Cinderella, The Wizard of Oz, Beauty and the Beast, A Mid Summer’s Night Dream, West Side Story and over seven separate performances of The Nutcracker.
-In high school she appeared in several productions including a turn as Jack’s Mother in Into the Woods and was an active member of the International Thespian Society and Touch of Class show choir all four years.
-Charity has appeared in a fair share of community theater productions with her most notable being Ronnette in Little Shop of Horrors and Tracy Turnblad in Hairspray both at Pittsburgh Community Theater.
+At the age of ten, she started at Midwest Regional Ballet where she joined the Jr. Company, then the Sr. Company, where she participated in numerous competitions such as Dance Olympus, TOPS, and Star Talent, which took her to perform in places like New York City, Las Vegas, Branson and Wichita.
+Throughout her time at Midwest Regional Ballet, she also performed in various ballets.
+Snow White, Cinderella, The Wizard of Oz, Beauty and the Beast, A Midsummer Night’s Dream, West Side Story, and over seven separate performances of The Nutcracker.
+In high school, she appeared in several productions including a turn as Jack’s Mother in Into the Woods and was an active member of the International Thespian Society and Touch of Class show choir all four years.
+Charity has appeared in a fair share of community theater productions with her most notable roles being Ronnette in Little Shop of Horrors, and Tracy Turnblad in Hairspray, both at Pittsburgh Community Theater.
 Her last appearance was as Sally Brown in Stained Glass Theaters production of You’re a Good Man Charlie Brown, which she also did choreography for.
 She enjoys reading historical fiction, crocheting and cuddling her four cats.
-Charity is pleased and honored to be here teaching such gifted, talented children!
+Charity is pleased and honored to be here teaching such gifted, talented children

 Kay began studying piano at age 8 and continued through junior high and high school taking lessons with Dr. Kevin Costley.
 She was a member of the National Piano Players Guild and played trumpet in band and jazz band in high school.
-She enjoyed playing trumpet & percussion for school musicals as well as the occasional JLT production.
+She enjoyed playing trumpet and percussion for school musicals as well as the occasional JLT production.
 Kay went on to complete her BA in Neuroscience with a minor in Music Theory at Oglethorpe University in Atlanta, GA.
-She currently directs music ministry at Apostolic Revival Church, playing keys and drums and teaching vocals.
+She currently directs music ministry at Apostolic Revival Church, playing keys and drums, and teaches vocals.